 Yeah.
 And he’s a good technical guy.
 I saw him sitting up your camera.

 Yeah.
 Right.
-He’s very high tech.
+He’s very high-tech.
 Rich, his name is Rich.

-Whats in store for Erica
+What is in store for Erica

 So tell me about what’s in store for you in the future.
 What are your hopes and dreams?
 What are your plans?
-What are you thinking about moving forward and how you’re going to move forward.
+What are you thinking about moving forward and how you’re going to move forward?

 You name it, I had anorexia, bulimia, binge eating, all of them, I had them all.
-So I have this idea that I want to go speak to high school students who are the teenager who are going through, you know, the puberty, time change their bodies are changing and talk to them, and talk to them about the dangers of eating disorders and the things that go through your mind when you’re a teenager.
+So I have this idea that I want to go speak to high school students who are the teenagers who are going through, you know, the puberty, time change their bodies are changing and talk to them, and talk to them about the dangers of eating disorders and the things that go through your mind when you’re a teenager.

-And I want to share with them experiences that led me down that road and how you have to love and accept yourself for how you are and all the things that you’re scared about, and you’re hypercritical about are the things that are make you special and unique and quirky.
+And I want to share with them experiences that led me down that road and how you have to love and accept yourself for how you are and all the things that you’re scared about, and you’re hypercritical about are the things that make you special and unique and quirky.

-So you’re never going to be boring because of them.
+So you’re never going to be bored because of them.
 So, you know, it, just embrace them all.
 They make you different.
 And that’s okay.
-There’s something wrong with being different, you know, and just so I just have that idea that I want to do that and see if I can touch some of these young minds that they don’t waste any time like I did in my 20s and 30s.
+There’s something wrong with being different, you know, and just so I just have that idea that I want to do that and see if I can touch some of these young minds so that they don’t waste any time like I did in my 20s and 30s.